;

 3. Ceramic-Metal Crowns:

 Ceramic-metal crowns consist of two layers: a metal substructure and a porcelain coating.
-The metal provides strength, while the porcelain gives them an aesthetic appearance.
+The metal provides strength, while the porcelain gives the crown a natural, tooth-colored appearance.
 They can be suitable for both front and back teeth.

 The success rate of a post crown

-How long a post crown will last depend on many factors, including how severely the tooth was damaged, the material used, the tooth involved, and your maintenance.
+How long a post crown will last depend on many factors, including how severely the tooth was damaged, the material used, the tooth involved, and how well you care for it.

 According to a study, the average survival time for the metallic post is 11.8 years.
 Non-metallic posts last slightly longer, on average 12 years.